Health risks of overweight and obese cats

 Obese cats are much more at risk of diabetes – obese cats have this condition, which can require daily insulin injections.
 Sometimes, can be reversed once the extra weight is lost, as the accumulated fat which is responsible for a failure to regulate glucose is no longer present.

-Your cat's immune system can become compromised when they're obese. they may also be more prone to urinary stones. stones can form in cats that tend to drink less water and urinate less often.
+Your cat's immune system can become compromised when they're obese.
+They may also be more prone to urinary stones.
+T stones can form in cats that tend to drink less water and urinate less often.

 One serious and potentially fatal risk with obese cats is hepatic lipidosis.
 When the cat's body believes it is undernourished—for example, if a —fat is moved from stores into the liver to be used as energy.
 However, a cat's body is unable to manage that process effectively which leads to the liver functioning poorly, sometimes eventually leading to fatal hepatic insufficiency and liver failure.
 This can occur when an overweight or obese cat eating.